-2 Smartbook Assignments: The best 10 out of 12 Smartbook assignments will be included for the grade out of 4.5%.
+&lt;sup>2 Smartbook Assignments: The best 10 out of 12 Smartbook assignments will be included for the grade out of 4.5%.

-3 Group Negotiated Agreement (GNA): Students not participating in a group at the time of the deadline will receive a mark of zero.
+&lt;sup>3 Group Negotiated Agreement (GNA): Students not participating in a group at the time of the deadline will receive a mark of zero.

-4Group Activity and Report: Students not participating in a group at the time of the deadline will receive a mark of zero.
+&lt;sup>4 Group Activity and Report: Students not participating in a group at the time of the deadline will receive a mark of zero.

-ii) In-person Final exam - as Scheduled by the Office of the Registrar (35%)
+ii) In-person Final exam - See course schedule (35%)

-In-person Final exam on campus as scheduled by the Office of the Registrar worth 35% of your final grade, the in-person Final Exam is non-cumulative and will cover seven chapters.
-Completed on campus as scheduled by the Office of the Registrar, it will consist of equally weighted multiple-choice questions based on course content (e.g., textbook chapters, class, and tutorial discussions).
-An Avenue sample quiz will support you as you study; however, the final exam is in-person (not online).
+In-person Final exam on campus as per course schedule worth 35% of your final grade, the in-person Final Exam is non-cumulative and will cover seven chapters.
+Completed on campus, it will consist of equally weighted multiple-choice questions based on course content (e.g., textbook chapters, class, and tutorial discussions).
+An Avenue sample quiz will support you as you study; however, the final exam is in-person.